June 3, 2017

 THE SCARLET HOUR (1956)

-This ninety-five-minute film's premise is what God meant about his Tenth Commandment.
-Though the title is a bit of a mystery—no scarlet noted and the film is over an hour—the suspense is pretty well handled by director, Michael Curtiz.
+This ninety-five-minute film's premise is what God meant by His Tenth Commandment.
+Though the title is a bit of a mystery—no scarlet noted in a black and white film.
+The suspense is handled pretty well by director Michael Curtiz.
 The only thing new about this film is the debut of some future television regulars.
-Paramount's Vista Vision gamble, Carol Ohmart, stars with Tom Tryon, Elaine Stritch, David Lewis, and James Gregory in their first film, along with seasoned actors, Ed Binns and E.G. Marshall.
-In fact, this movie might have played better on the small screen.
-At least it would have been free.
+Paramount's Vista Vision gamble, Carol Ohmart, stars with Tom Tryon, Elaine Stritch, David Lewis, and James Gregory in their first film, along with seasoned actors Ed Binns and E.G. Marshall.
+In fact, this movie might have played better on the small screen by being shorter.
+It would have been free, too.
 Ohmart's successful husband, Gregory, knows his wife will do just about anything behind his back.
-Straight-arrow Tryon proves to be a real sap by succumbing to the devious female and her plan to have him intercept jewels after thieves steal them from Lewis's own house.
+Straight-arrow Tryon proves to be a real sap by succumbing to the devious female and her plan to have him intercept jewels after thieves steal them from Lewis's house.

 On the night of the theft intercept, the abusive Gregory follows his wife, catches her, and spots Tryon.
-Obvious to her, he would like to kill her as he has threatened to do before.
-He pulls his gun and enters her car.
+Obvious to her, he would like to kill her, as he had threatened before.
+He pulls out his gun and enters her car.
 They struggle as Ohmart pleads with him.
-Gregory's gun goes off in the wrong direction and he is shoved out onto the pavement.
-Though she despised him, she plunges into hysterics, calling out his name in sorrow.
+Gregory's gun goes off in the wrong direction, and he is shoved out onto the pavement.
+Though she despises him, she plunges into hysterics, calling out his name in sorrow.
 How could her plan possibly have gone this wrong?
 This segment is hard to fathom as she drives off, arms shaking, with Tryon trying to figure out what happened back there as he was dodging burglar bullets.
 Surely Gregory was shot with a stray one.

-Ohmart has the brazenness to be jealous of Tryon guessing he is secretly seeing her late husband's secretary, played by Jodie Lawrance.
+Ohmart becomes jealous of Tryon, guessing he is secretly seeing her late husband's secretary, played by Jodie Lawrance.
 She, by the way, had more movies under her waistline before 1956 than the other stars combined.
-Lawrance wants to protect him for the decent man he really is as she hopes for a future together.
+Lawrance wants to protect him for the decent man he is, as she hopes for a future together.
 Ohmart drops a none-too-subtle suggestion to the police that she might have killed Gregory.
-When Tryon finds this out he is...how to put it...livid.
+When Tryon finds this out, he is...how to put it...livid.
 He arranges for the police to gather at Ohmart's estate as he gives her a big dose of verbal reality.
-She stares out a second-story window as Lawrence and Tryon embrace in the courtyard below.
-As for Ohmart, I am not sure how severe the charges will be, given her husband's accidental death and the theft of stolen fake jewels.
+She stares out a second-story window as Lawrance and Tryon embrace in the courtyard below.
+As for Ohmart, I am not sure how severe the charges will be, given her husband's accidental death and the theft of fake jewels.
 Perhaps a series of counseling sessions and a year of community service.
 She has issues.

 Notes: At least for this film, Ohmart is Madame Tussaud's, Barbara Stanwyck.
 Given her resemblance along with a similar storyline, one might assume it is a re-think of a famous Stanwyck role.
 But in this case, “Double Dumbidy” might be a better title.
-To be more accurate, her face is a mash-up of seventy percent Stanwyck and thirty percent Meryl Streep.
-Even at one hundred percent, it would not have helped Ohmart's movie career which quickly transitioned to television.
+Her face is a mash-up of seventy percent Stanwyck and thirty percent Meryl Streep.
+Even at one hundred percent, it would not have helped Ohmart's movie career, which quickly transitioned to television.
 Her over-the-top acting quirks come off as if she is trying to steal any scene she is in.
 Constantly fidgeting some part of her body.
 None worse than her scene poolside with Lewis, in which her character has all the femininity of Marlon Brando, nervously shakes in between severe drags on a cigarette.
-She is the weakest link in the movie and Hollywood noticed.
+She is the weakest link in the movie, and Hollywood noticed.

-Hard to believe today there would not have been a script change, so I found this amusing.
+Hard to believe there would not have been a script change, so I found this amusing.
 When the police come to the office to question Tryon—portraying E.V.
 Marshall—he meets the lieutenant, played by E.G. Marshall.
-I thought I saw E.G. smirk a bit but really only wishful thinking.
+I thought I saw E.G. smirk a bit, but only wishful thinking.
 E.G. seems to have sucked some helium before filming certain scenes.

 No comments: